-The International Dairy Cattle Show features every year the best international brands of the sector (800 in 2017), thus offering professionals (61,841 qualified visitors in 2017) a prestigious high-quality showcase of products and services.
+The International Dairy Cattle Show features every year the best international brands of the sector (800 brands), thus offering professionals (58,132 professional visitors in 2018) a prestigious high-quality showcase of products and services.
 It is no coincidence that breeders choose Cremona to find innovative solutions for their farms.

 With the National Holstein Competition taking place every year, the Exhibition turns out to be the best marketplace for international genetics as well.
 Over 400 heads of cattle from the best Italian breeding farms take the stage to offer a comprehensive overview of the latest genetic improvements.